 As discussed in ‘poor circulation causes’, diet plays an incredibly important role in improving and maintaining healthy circulation in the body.

-A diet high in fat, salt and sugar is sure to lead to poor circulation.
+A diet high in fat (actually this is somewhat of a misconception as good fat can be very healthy, such as that from coconuts, avocados, fish and nuts), salt and sugar is sure to lead to poor circulation.
 A simple step towards better circulation therefore, is simply to cut down on an excessive intake of these foods.

 Simply replacing these foods with complex carbohydrates such as brown rice and wholegrain bread, will go some way towards lowering your cholesterol levels, seeing as rice and bread are often staples in our diet.